GeorgiTerziev02/MDP_Project_FMI/README.md

 ## CD pipeline

 The CD pipeline is runned on every successful push to the main branch.
+It is responsible for the continuous delivery of the application.
+For cloud provider I have selected [Render](https://render.com/).
+The main reason is its ease of integration with GitHub workflows.
 There are three main steps in this pipeline:

 - Create docker image